alexandertrefz/essence/packages/website/diagnostics.md

 A Variable or Constant that was never declared.
 The Diagnostic suggests the closest name in Scope when there is a plausible one.

+**Quick Fix — "Change to 'X'":** replaces the name with the suggestion, when there is one.

 ### `unknown-type`

 A Type that was never declared, used in a Type position.

+**Quick Fix — "Change to 'X'":** replaces the name with the suggestion, when there is one.

 ### `unknown-protocol`

 A Protocol that was never declared, used as a Generic bound or in a conformance clause.

+**Quick Fix — "Change to 'X'":** replaces the name with the suggestion, when there is one.

 ### `unknown-native-function`